 Like my Almond Flour Chocolate Cake and Flourless Chocolate Cupcakes recipes, this easy brownie recipe is easy to make.
 Plus, it is a great alternative to traditional brownies that are butter and sugar-packed and not so healthy.

-- Comes together in one bowl in minutes and uses only 7 simple ingredients (all pantry staples) + optional toppings
+- Made with everyday ingredients: The almond flour brownie batter comes together in one bowl in just a few minutes and uses only 7 simple ingredients, all of which are pantry staples.

-- Made with only half a cup of oil.
-Like all of my almond flour recipes, compared to traditional baked goods made with all purpose flour and butter, it uses a minimal amount of oil.
-Plus, thanks to the healthy fats in ground almonds you can even count this as a healthy brownies recipe.
+- Made with diet restrictions in mind: Like all of my almond flour recipes, compared to traditional baked goods made with all-purpose flour and butter, it uses a minimal amount of oil.
+It is also low-carb, grain-free (great for Passover), and paleo-friendly.
+Plus, thanks to the healthy fats in ground almonds, you can even count this as a healthy brownies recipe.

 Ingredients: